-If either the department or the Provost recommends termination of contract, the NTT faculty member has the option of requesting that the FRC hear the case.
-The Chair of the FRC will convene it for a review of the file, following the evaluation criteria outlined above and the evaluation process used by the FRC for all candidates.
+For both the full and expedited renewal process, the following procedures apply when a negative decision has been reached.
+If either the department or the Provost does not recommend the renewal of a contract, the NTTR faculty member has the option of requesting that the FRC hear the case.
+The Chair of the FRC will convene the FRC for a review of the file, following the evaluation criteria outlined above and the evaluation process used by the FRC for all candidates.
 The Provost will not be part of these deliberations.

-The FRC will render its decision by March 31.
+The FRC will make a recommendation to the President by April 15.
 The President will review the materials and decide whether a contract renewal will be offered to the candidate.
-The candidate will be notified by April 15.
+The candidate will be notified by April 30.
 If the candidate's contract is not renewed, the candidate will receive one additional transitional year of employment at the College.

-Decisions not to reappoint a NTT faculty member may be appealed on the grounds that a governmental statute has been violated.
+Decisions not to reappoint a NTTR faculty member may be appealed on the grounds that a governmental statute has been violated.
 These appeals will be processed through the normal grievance procedure.
 The decision of the President is final and binding.

-Decisions not to reappoint a NTT faculty member may also be appealed on grounds that allege a violation of academic freedom or a violation of procedural guidelines.
+Decisions not to reappoint a NTTR faculty member may also be appealed on grounds that allege a violation of academic freedom or a violation of procedural guidelines.
 The process outlined in Section 5.2, Paragraph 46 of the Faculty Handbook will be followed in such an appeal.